LineageOS/charter/device-support-requirements.md

 ## Other Sensors

-* All other sensors supported by a device’s stock OS SHOULD be supported in LineageOS.
+* All other sensors supported by a device’s stock OS SHOULD be supported.

 ## Accessories

-* All devices with proprietary accessories SHOULD support those accessories in LineageOS (ex.
-O-Click, Essential 360 Camera).
+* All devices with proprietary accessories SHOULD support those accessories (eg. O-Click, Essential 360 Camera).

 ## Hardware Deviations

 __Hardware deviations are defined as exemptions granted for hardware requirements above that worked in stock, but do not work in LineageOS.__

-* All hardware deviations from stock MUST be reported on the wiki page for the device, with a user understandable justification.
+* All hardware deviations from stock MUST be reported on the Wiki page for the device, with a user understandable justification.

 # Software support